cartman61616/flask-skeletons/README.md

 # flask-skeletons
-This branch is for GraphQL using MySQL as the datasource
+This branch is for REST using MySQL as the datasource